algoflora/cloregram/README.md

                     [[["+" 'my-cloregram-bot.handler/increment {:n n}]["-" 'my-cloregram-bot.handler/decrement {:n n}]]])))
 ```

-Note that any text input (or, to be honest, any input except buttons) will call `common` handler and reset number value to null!
+Note that in this example any text input (or, to be honest, any input except buttons) will call `common` handler and reset number value to null!

 ### Payments